CodeDepotIV/UMI_Tag_FASTQ_PE/README.md

 ## Usage

 This script is designed to be used in a Linux environment.

-To run the script, use the following command:
+To run the script, issue the following command:

 `bash umi_tag_header.sh -a <read1.fastq.gz> -b <read2.fastq.gz>`